joshchung02/sudoku_project/README.md

 - This has not been implemented very well, but it is possible if you would like to try.

 ### Steps:
-- Edit one of the txt files to contain your sudoku
+1. Edit one of the txt files to contain your sudoku.
-- Each row is separated by a new line, and column by a space
+2. Each row is separated by a new line, and column by a space.
-- Valid numbers are 0-9, where 0 is a blank space
+3. Valid numbers are 0-9, where 0 is a blank space.
+4. Run the program with your file.
+The option number corresponds to the file name's number.